Office of the CEO

 Promise54 offers a 401(k) retirement plan and match as well as benefits including (but not limited to) medical, dental, vision, and short and long-term disability.
 We also offer reimbursements to support your ability to work remotely, specifically: for home office set-up costs, up to $50/month for home internet, and $162/month for a cell phone used for work.
 In addition, we provide a $100 monthly reimbursement for co-working space or other expenses to make working remotely more comfortable and reimburse up to $500/year for wellness-related expenses to support our team members’ ability to live into our Be Well core value.
 Click here to learn more.

 The tentative start date for the Operations Coordinator – Office of the CEO role is March 2022.

-The review of applications will begin immediately and will continue until the position is filled, although submission by January 28th is strongly encouraged.
+The review of applications is underway and will continue until the position is filled.

 Please follow these steps:

 - Visit the Oportunities section on our website and find the “Operations Coordinator – Office of the CEO” role

 - Answer a brief set of questions about you

 - Below the questions, you’ll be able to upload your current resume as well as a cover letter, one in which we encourage you to address the following questions in whatever format suits you: